Category Archives: New Jersey

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is constantly well to have the next-door neighbor worried aid you locate the corner so he can be much more assured that the job has been done properly.
-If he assists you, he will certainly see the proof you uncover and will certainly not later on be inclined to say a lot about it.
+It is constantly well to have the neighbor concerned aid you locate the edge so he can be a lot more assured that the job has been done properly.
+If he helps you, he will certainly see the evidence you discover and will certainly not later be inclined to assert a lot concerning it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.